 Academic Interests

-This page explores my academic interests and journey so far, hopefully inspiring some of you looking to take a similar path, and enabling me to connect with academic peers.
+This page explores my academic interests and journey so far, perhaps inspiring some of you looking to take a similar path, and enabling me to connect with academic peers.
+I hold a BSc (hons) 2:1 Open social science degree, studied on a MA Community Psychology course and have been working to find funding for my PhD proposal.

-My lived experiences, previous professional background and academic studies to-date have inspired a strong academic interest in:
+My lived experience, previous professional background and academic studies have inspired a strong academic interest in:

 • Complex childhood trauma

-• Misdiagnosis of the above within the mental health system
+• Misdiagnosis of trauma within the mental health system

-• Abolition of mental illness ‘disorder’ diagnoses, particularly ‘personality disorder’
+• Abolition of mental illness ‘disorder’ inc. ‘personality disorder’

 • Innovative digital & social media research methods